Ankylosing spondylitis

 What is ankylosing spondylitis?

-Ankylosing spondylitis (AS) is a persistent (chronic) arthritic (rheumatic) disease.
-It is not known what causes it.
-It mainly affects the spine and the joints that connect the bottom of your spine with your pelvis (sacroiliac joints).
-Sometimes other joints and other parts of the body are affected.
-The word ankylosing means joining together or fusing.
-The word spondylitis means inflammation of the spine.
-The type of inflammation in AS causes the affected joints to join together and become one bone.
+It mainly affects the spine and the joints that connect the bottom of the spine with the pelvis (sacroiliac joints).
+Other joints in other parts of the body may be affected.
+The type of inflammation in AS causes the affected joints to join together, therefore reducing mobility.

 Ankylosing spondylitis is a type of axial spondyloarthritis.
-See the separate leaflet called Axial Spondyloarthritis for more information.
+See the separate leaflet called Axial spondyloarthritis for more information.

 The lower back is typically the main site of inflammation